 Investing in real estate in a foreign country can sometimes seem so daunting that you talk yourself out of it.
 Yet it need not be so complex.
-Sure, there are local terms that you would do well to learn, but there is enough help at hand now to make the transition smooth, safe and stress-free.
-To make your journey all the easier, Invest Islands sat down with Terje H Nilsen, a founding partner at Seven Stones Indonesia, one of the best real estate firms in Bali and specialists in legal assistance and investment advice, to answer some of the most common question and clear up any doubts.
+Sure, there are local terms that you would do well to learn, but there is enough help at hand now to make the transition smooth, safe, and stress-free.
+To make your journey all the easier, Invest Islands sat down with Terje H Nilsen, a founding partner at Seven Stones Indonesia, one of the best real estate firms in Bali and specialists in legal assistance and investment advice, to answer some of the most common questions and clear up any doubts.

 Seven Stones has vast experience in dealing with the legal side of property investments in Indonesia.
 Can you describe the process from start to finish in the simplest way possible?

 Well, I think first of all it’s not really complicated.
 I think that it lacks information, but that’s changing a lot now where most information is available in English and people can look it up themselves.
 So the process when you invest in Indonesia is to obviously identify what business you want to be in.

 In the case of real estate, we talk a lot about goal maps.
 It’s important to think ‘what’ and ‘why’ you’re doing the investment.
 Is it residential?
 Is it an investment?
 Is it a combination?
 Because that will also impact the ownership structure of it.
 So, basically, that’s where it starts: you can either set up a company or you use your own name.
 Maybe, if it’s a residential title and the whole process depends a little bit on what [business it] is, will take 30 to 60 days to set up.

 What is the most important factor that potential investors must consider before buying property in Indonesia?
 What is that one piece of advice you’d give?